Welcome to Swindon Music Service

 What is the purpose of the strategy?

-The strategy sets the foundations for Make Music Swindon to build an inclusive educational culture where children and young people are valued and recognised for their qualities, ideas, voices and perspectives.
+The strategy sets the foundations for Make Music Swindon to build a diverse and inclusive educational culture where staff, children and young people are valued and recognised for their qualities, ideas, voices and perspectives.

 The strategy is based on seeking positive answers to three key questions: